vorakl/conf/i3/README.md

 * Appearance (lxappearance)

-Setting up monitor layouts is done using automaticaly by the custom shell script ~/bin/set-monitors.sh (don't forget SUID bit on it!) and an udev rule.
+Setting up monitor layouts is done using automaticaly by the custom shell script ~/bin/set-monitors.sh (don't forget SUID bit and  your user as an owneron it!) and an udev rule.
 Just in case, it's also available for a manual use via a hotkey (Win + Shift + M) Fixing paths in 99-monitor-hotplug.rules is required!

 ### Required tools